Pythagoreio: History

 Pythagorio is built on the ancient city of Samos.
 Some ruins of the ancient city are today incorporated in modern houses of Pythagorio.
 The ancient city reached affluence around 530 B.C. under the tyrant Polycrates.
 At that time Samos became a powerful nautical state.
 This power led to richness and prosperity, which is evident from great works of the period, such as the great aqueduct (part of it is the Tunnel of Eupalinos), temple of Heraion, and Samos harbour.
 Today many of these works can be seen in the modern town and nearby area.
 The ancient fortification also remains.

 Samos was conquered by Persians and declined for a while.
 Samos flourished again for two short periods: First during the 3rd century under Ptolemy's rule (when lived Aristarchus), and second under Roman rule.
 The ruins of Roman period are visible today, about half a kilometre west of Pythagorio.
-The harbour of Samos remained important during Byzantine period.
+The harbour of Samos remained important during the Byzantine period.
 Ruins of the Byzantine period are visible in the area of Logothetis' Tower on the west side of the harbour.

 Samos totally declined during Frangokratia, when the coastal settlements depopulated.
 In the later Ottoman period the centre of the island was Chora, built inland, 4 km northwest of Pythagorio.
 During Greek War of Independence the Samian Leader Lykourgos Logothetis built a tower in Pythagorio between 1824 and 1827.
 In 1831 Logothetis built a church near the tower.
 Between 1859 and 1866 the new harbour was built in the same place as the ancient harbour, after which the settlement started to develop.
 The name of new settlement was originally Tigani, a corruption to the Italian “Dogana” that means "customs", but in 1955 renamed to Pythagorio after the name of famous ancient Greek Mathematician and Philosopher from Samos Pythagoras.